baltner/tidydata/README.md

 The Getting and Cleaning Data course project requires students to create an R script called run_analysis.R to perform several steps leading to a final output of a tidy data set.
 This document explains some of the logic behind the script (see run_analysis.R in this github repository).

-1. Merge the training and the test sets in the UCI HAR database to create one data set.
+## 1. Merge the training and the test sets in the UCI HAR database to create one data set.

 The first step reads in the data from the local R working directory.
-It was the author's choice to read ALL the data needed by the script at one time even though only the training and test data were needed for this explicit step.
+I chose to read ALL the data needed by the script at one time even though only the training and test data were needed for this explicit step.
 This was done by first defining each file path and then executing the read.table commands.
 The variables defined here are used later in the script.

 ```
 	train_file <- "./UCI HAR Dataset/train/X_train.txt"